-AS YOU RESEARCH the possible options for storing your precious data, two letters keep surfacing: CD.
+As you research the possible options for storing your precious data, two letters keep surfacing: CD.
 Everyone has an opinion as to the best storage method, but since momentarily we have the pen in hand, we would like to share our CD ideas.

-Just in the last year the CD writer, called a burner, dropped in price from thousands to under \$300.
+Just in the last year the CD writer, called a burner, has dropped in price from thousands to under \$300.
 Besides the price advantage, the new machines offer higher speeds and a higher reliability factor.
-Earlier versions of CD E F burners took a vast amount of programming setup just to create one CD.
-8 Terms like White book, Orange book, buffer underrun and ISO 9660 image were enough to confuse even computer nerds.
-Software and hardware manufacturers soon realized that they had to make it simple if it was going to fly Thankfully, today's CD burner is as easy to use as copying files from your hard disk to a floppy.
-Even so, we find many people still reluctant to try the CD.
+Earlier versions of CD burners took a vast amount of programming setup just to create one CD.

+Terms like White book, Orange book, buffer underrun and ISO 9660 image were enough to confuse even computer nerds.
+Software and hardware manufacturers soon realized that they had to make it simple if it was going to fly.
+Thankfully, today's CD burner is as easy to use as copying files from your hard disk to a floppy.

 The idea of a laser burning millions of small holes in a piece of sheet metal sounds crazy to some, but that's how a CD burner works.
-When you think about it, the CD burner is extremely primitive on one hand, and leadingedge technology on the other.
+When you think about it, the CD burner is extremely primitive on one hand, and leading-edge technology on the other.

-RECO